b Balance Buster Start my plan

 Refinancing replaces your current loan with a new one, ideally at better terms.
 It makes sense when the savings outweigh the costs.

-Refinancing often makes sense if you can lower your rate by at least 1%, and you plan to keep the loan long enough to pass the break-even point.
+Rule of thumb.
+Refinancing often makes sense if you can lower your rate by at least 1% and plan to keep the loan long enough to pass the break-even point.

 Refinance checklist

-• Term considerations? — Longer term = lower payment but more interest
+• Term considerations? — longer term = lower payment but more total interest